• LA County Public Works Hotline: 844-347-3332 | US Army Corps of Engineers Call Center: 213-308-8305

 If the rebuild project does not meet Regional Planning’s like-for-like standards, it will need to comply with current Zoning Code requirements, including the Oak Tree Ordinance.
 If you have oak trees on your property, please contact Regional Planning for more information regarding the Oak Tree Ordinance and Oak Tree Permits.

-The Public Works Building and Safety building plan check and permit fee varies, depending on the size and cost of the construction.
-For a 3,000 square foot home, the current cost is approximately $22,000.
-For a 1,500 square foot home, the fee is approximately $12,000.
-Additional review fees are required by the Department of Public Health.
+Building and Safety’s building plan check and permit fee varies depending on the size and cost of the construction.
+For a 3,000-square-foot home, the current fee is approximately $22,000.
+For a 1,500-square-foot home, the current fee is approximately $12,000.

-The Public Health plan check fees for Onsite Wastewater Treatment Systems vary depending on the type of rebuild (i.e., like-for-like or Non-like-for-like), and an approved original plan availability.
-For a like-for-like rebuild with an available approved original plan, the current cost is $447.00, without an approved plan, the current cost is $527.00.
-For non-like-for-like rebuilds, a Conventional Onsite Wastewater Treatment system review costs $1528.00, and a Non-Conventional Onsite Wastewater Treatment System review costs $1986.00.
+Public Health plan check fees for Onsite Wastewater Treatment Systems vary depending on the type of rebuild (i.e., like-for-like or not-like-for-like), and whether the approved original plan is available.
+The current fee for a like-for-like rebuild project is $447 if the approved original plan is available and $527 if the approved original plan is not available.
+The current fee for a not-like-for-like rebuild project is $1528 if it has a Conventional Onsite Wastewater Treatment System and $1986 if it has a Non-Conventional Onsite Wastewater Treatment System.

-If you rebuild like-for-like, payment of school fees is not required.
-If your proposed new construction exceeds the existing permitted square footage, school fees may be applicable.
+School fees are required only if your proposed new construction adds 500 sq ft or more of habitable space from the existing permitted square footage.
 To confirm, please contact your applicable school district.
 You may use the Service Locator tool to determine the school district: dpw.lacounty.gov/general/servicelocator/.

 No, library fees are not required for reconstruction of one individual single-family residence.